-A public information initiative must be initiated to educate the public as to the benefit of urban trees and what is at risk concerning the Pine Mountain Beetle, hazard trees, forest fires, development requirements, Etc. Informational workshops would be hosted with school district, local plant nurseries, land use developers, neighborhood associations, Etc.
+A public information initiative must be initiated to educate the public as to the benefit of urban trees and what is at risk concerning damaging insects, hazard trees, forest fires, development requirements, Etc. Informational workshops would be hosted with school district, local plant nurseries, land use developers, neighborhood associations, Etc.